 The coronavirus is throwing Tokyo’s tourism industry into a loop.
-The rapid spread around the world and the increasing amount of cases in Japan is causing popular tourist attractions and nightclubs to temporarily close.
+The rapid spread around the world and the increasing amount of cases in Japan is causing popular tourist attractions and nightclubs to close.

 And that is a real downer given that spring is a popular season to travel to Tokyo and experience the fantastic weather and gorgeous cherry blossoms.